Railroad builder gave Parsons its name, and from the city

 Having been founded the same year, the history of The Sun and the city of Parsons are closely related, anchoring around the Katy (Missouri-Kansas-Texas) Railroad.
 Parsons got its name from Levi G. Parsons, builder of the Katy and a nephew of the first J.P.
 Morgan.

-Four years later, in 1914, Reed purchased controlling interest in the Sun and remained its publisher until his death in 1949.
-Lester Combs became secretary-manager in 1919, and served in that capacity until his death in 1942.
+In 1914, Clyde M. Reed purchased controlling interest in the Sun and remained its publisher until his death in 1949.
+Lester Combs became secretary-manager in 1919 and served in that capacity until his death in 1942.
 The Sun was owned jointly by the two families when Clyde M. Reed Jr., the youngest of seven children in his family and the only one interested in journalism, borrowed funds in 1953 to purchase the interests of his brothers and sisters and that of the Combs estate.